Kihumba/private-/D4+/Data Science/Output 05- Explore and Summarize your Data/README.md

 # Output 05- Explore and Summarize your Data

-- **The Product:** You might be building a new product, or you may be coming in midway through an existing one.
-Either way, before you start building or planning anything, you’ll need to get set up with your team. <br>
+- **The Product:** Now it’s time to build a model to analyze your data-- the fun part!
+Try fitting and validating the model you have, and then narrow in on how you could make your statistical model fit your data more appropriately.
+Create and run a new model to analyze the precise question and hypothesis you want to explore.
-- **The Process:** Take some time to review what your team has built so far (if anything), who your main stakeholders and users are.
-Also get set up on any existing collaboration tools, or set up new ones if none exist yet (Slack, GitHub, Trello, Heroku)  <br>
+- **The Process:** You can use R, Python, or any other tools you like.
+Apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.
-- **The Follow-Through:** Spend some time with your new team!
-Get to know them as people as well-- #RelationshipsMatter.
+- **The Follow-Through:** Summarize your findings in a document-- You'll be making a presentation and visualizations of them soon as well.

 -----------------------------------------------------------